LeoYReyes/SeniorDesign/gosotserver/README.txt

 		* /templates
 	3. Run the SMS gateway application and connect to the server's IP address using port 10016.
-	4. Once the database and the SMS gateway is running, you can now execute the server executable.
+	4. Once the database and the SMS gateway are running, you can now execute the server executable.

 ---------------------------------------------------------------------------------